Medically reviewed by Drugs.com. Last updated on Apr 13, 2022.

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.
+Don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them might reserve time to go over any points you want to spend more time on.
-Your doctor might ask:
+Your health care provider is likely to ask you many questions.
+Being ready to answer them might save time to go over any details you want to spend more time on.
+Your provider might ask:

-- When did you first begin experiencing symptoms?
+- When did you first begin having symptoms?

-- How severe are your symptoms?
+- How severe are the symptoms?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, seems to improve symptoms?

-- What, if anything, seems to worsen your symptoms?
+- What, if anything, seems to worsen symptoms?

 What you can do in the meantime